LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 At the time, computers such as a C64 would make use of a TNC (Terminal Node Controller) to be the brains of the operation like a modem.
 AEA released a PK-64 specifically for the C64, but they're pretty rare and its big brother the PK232 seems more advanced and had a lot of upgrades since first release so I picked one of those up for £20.

 Note that this writeup won't assume a lot of prior knowledge.
-As a lot of this hardware is 30-40 years old it can be tough scraping together relevant bits of information or discovering it yourself so I'm going to go into a lot of detail here for the next person.
+As a lot of this hardware is 30-40 years old it can be tough scraping together relevant bits of information from many disparate sources among the dead links or discovering it yourself so I'm going to go into a lot of detail here for the next person.

 ### Setting up the C64 and Pakratt